St. Olav’s Hospital, Women and Children’s Centre

 Discipline

-The woman and children’s centre is located on the east side of the square along Olav Kyrres gate, which forms the main axis and the central square in the hospital area.
-The centre is connected by bridge to the neuro centre in the north, the laboratory centre in the south and the movement centre in the west.
+The Women and Children’s Centre is located on the eastern side of the square along Olav Kyrres Gate, which forms the main axis and central plaza of the hospital campus.
+The building is connected by bridges to the Neuroscience Centre to the north, the Laboratory Centre to the south, and the Movement Centre to the west.

 Contact person